bglarkin/wwp_terpenes/terpenes_indicators.md

     ## dehydroabietic 1.0000 0.7978 0.893   0.001 ***
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+No terpenes are indicators for one treatment group.
+Neoabietic, levopiramic, and dehydroabietic are indicators for treatments, as opposed to controls.

 #### Indicators in susceptible seedlings